Download: 1396

 Data Collection

 Interview data were collected from three daughter participants in November of 2020.
 Each of the daughters inherited or was in the process of inheriting the leadership of the family business from their father entrepreneur.
-The companies were small or medium-sized private companies and operated in the areas of engineering and technology in Canada.
+The companies were small or medium-sized3 private companies and operated in the areas of engineering and technology in Canada.
 Engineering and technology-based businesses were chosen due to their association with research and innovation efforts.
 The participants were recruited through the business contacts of the first author.
 The same author interviewed all of the participants, and the one-hour interviews took place using video conferencing.
-Semi-structured questions were developed by examining the literature on daughter succession, as presented earlier in our literature review.
+Semi-structured questions4 were developed by examining the literature on daughter succession, as presented earlier in our literature review.
 The responses of the participants were recorded and transcribed using the iPhone app Otter.

 Data Analysis